 At this point, most people are aware that screen time before bed is a bad idea.
 Also, it’s important to understand why sleeping with lights on is bad for you in general.
-Staring at your phone, tablet, or computer before bed is not a great way to get quality sleep.
+Staring at your phone, tablet, or computer before bed is not a great way to attain quality sleep.
 Since handheld devices have taken over, many people forget that the old fashioned television is also bad when it comes to sleep.
 Falling asleep with the TV one is one thing, but sleeping with it on all night is next-level bad for you.
 If you’re in the habit of sleeping with the TV on, keep reading to find out why you should change that habit.

 A lot of people find the background noise of the TV soothing while falling asleep.
 For others, the TV’s sound helps them take their mind off other thoughts from the day.
 Furthermore, falling asleep to a show or movie that you’ve seen multiple times can offer a sense of comfort and familiarity that people feel lulls them to sleep.